 Kansas adds AJ Storr after he led Wisconsin in scoring this season

-AJ Storr is transferring to Kansas after leading Wisconsin in scoring this past season.
+(AP) – AJ Storr says he is transferring to Kansas after leading Wisconsin in scoring this past season.

-“Joining the Jayhawks is a dream realized, and I’m incredibly honored for this opportunity to be a part of the tradition and culture of Kansas Basketball,” Storr said in his post.
+“Joining the Jayhawks is a dream realized, and I’m incredibly honored for this opportunity to be a part of the tradition and culture of Kansas Basketball,” Storr said.

 It was a busy day for transfer news involving Wisconsin, as Badgers point guard Chucky Hepburn announced on social media that he also was entering the portal.